lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-04-05-github-blog-multiple-language-support-with-jekyll-theme-minimal-mistakes.md

 ```
 {: file='_config.yml'}

-Finally, the meaning not as obvious as above ones, I added a custom variable `posts_per_page`.
-This value replaces original one `paginate`, which is used in conjunction with `jekyll-paginate`.  `jekyll-paginate` is a plugin for pagination, which I will explain further in following sections.
+Finally, I added a custom variable `posts_per_page`.
+This value replaces existing variable `paginate`, which is used in conjunction with `jekyll-paginate` plugin.  `jekyll-paginate` is a plugin for pagination.
+Altough what this is for is obscure yet, I will explain further this through following sections.

 ```yaml
 # Custom paginator